One more than Murray Head. Check and mate!

 Wat Pho actually had several Chinese statues scatterd around, and I found it somewhat baffling to learn that they were only brought to Bangkok to serve as ballast on visiting trade ships.
 The statues were really well done and had a lot of character, which I suppose explains why there were kept!

 It was getting late and I had to decide – Wat Arun, Wat Traimit, or skip both to catch up an Australian friend who coincidentally was in Bangkok the same time as me.
-I had a quick catch-up with John from Brisbane only, where we agreed to meet for dinner that evening on my way to the airport.
+I had a quick catch-up with John from Brisbane online, where we planned to meet for dinner that evening on my way to the airport.
 Meeting at a later hour gave me a bit more time, so after weighing up my options I chose Wat Arun, the Temple of Dawn.

 I initially disregarded Wat Arun when I set my Thailand itinerary.
 The photos I’d seen before did interest me, but with limited time I considered it to be missable.
 Wat Arun was promoted as Bangkok’s main Khmer-inspired Wat, many of which I’d seen in Ayutthaya the day before.